CNAO/Notes/Cluster.md

 # Linux Cluster
-The linux cluster is meant simply as a pool of machines crunching jobs; jobs are managed by the [HTCondor](https://htcondor.readthedocs.io/en/latest/users-manual/index.html) batch system.
+The linux cluster is simply a pool of machines for crunching jobs; jobs are managed by the [HTCondor](https://htcondor.readthedocs.io/en/latest/users-manual/index.html) batch system.

 The users are supposed only to submit jobs from their laptops (either native linux machines or VMs) and retrieve results; analysis and input preparation should be performed on their own laptops.

 The cluser is currently on a local network with neither external access to internet nor any DNS service: communication between machines takes place simply by IP addresses.
-The user
+In order for the user to manage jobs, they have to add the sched name explicitly in all the commands.
+For the ease of the users, linux aliases can be set.

 # Some useful programs
 The following is a list of useful programs to be installed on both the cluster nodes and user's laptops.